w3f/polkadot-wiki/docs/maintain/maintain-guides-democracy.md

 ## Voting on a Proposal

-At the end of each launch period, the most endorsed proposal will move to referendum.
+At the end of each launch period, the most endorsed proposal will move to a referendum.
 During this time you can cast a vote for or against the proposal.
 You may also lock up your tokens for a greater length of time to weigh your vote more strongly.
 During the time your tokens are locked, you are unable to transfer them, however they can still be used for further votes.
-Locks are layered on top of each other, so an eight week lock does not become a 15 week lock if you vote again a week later, rather another eight week lock is placed to extend the lock just one extra week.
+Locks are layered on top of each other, so an eight-week lock does not become a 15-week lock if you vote again a week later, rather another eight-week lock is placed to extend the lock just one extra week.

 :::info Voting and staking locks can overlap